Regulator’s car finance compensation plan faces legal scrutiny

 Overview of the car finance compensation scheme

-The program would cover agreements dating from April 2007 through November 2024, potentially affecting millions of car finance claims and PCP claims linked to the ongoing car finance scandal.
+The program would cover agreements dating from April 2007 through November 2024, potentially affecting millions of car finance claims and PCP finance claims linked to the ongoing car finance scandal.

 The FCA said the effort aims to address harm caused by car finance mis-selling, particularly where borrowers were not informed about commission structures that may have influenced loan terms.
 Consumers could be eligible for a car finance refund or PCP refund if wrongdoing is confirmed.